 Stop fretting about those costs, and start planning.
 Self-publishing is all about innovation and creativity.
 Now that you’ve created a product or work of art (or both!), flip the switch and use your creativity on the business side of things.

 Successful self-publishers are ambitious entrepreneurs who learn to wear several hats and display a variety of talents.
 To understand and cover the costs of self-publishing your book, dig into your network, do your research and plan ahead how you’ll allocate your time and money.

-If you’ve self-published a book, how do these numbers compare to your experience?
-If you haven’t yet self-published, what do you think your greatest expense will be?
+How much did it cost you to publish a book, and how do these numbers compare to your experience?
+If you’ve yet to self-publish, what do you think your greatest expense will be?

 Photo via fizkes / Shutterstock